 The following post was written by Dr. David Dobbins, Emeritus Professor of Plant Anatomy and Development, Morphology, and Horticulture at Millersville University in Pennsylvania.
-Thank you, David, for describing how chemical-free landscapers and homeowners can restore and protect the environment that sustains all beings. – Aggie Perilli
+Thank you David for describing how regenerative organic landscapers and homeowners help restore and protect Mother Nature who sustains all life. – Aggie Perilli

 By Dr. David Dobbins